w3c/wai-website/pages/standards-guidelines/w3c-process.md

 4. {:#pr}![endorsing technical report:]({{ "/content-images/w3c-process/pr.gif" | relative_url }}){:style="float:left; margin-right: 1em; clear: left;"} **Proposed Recommendation**: After there are implementations of each feature of the technical report, W3C announces it as a Proposed Recommendation.
 At this stage, the report is submitted to the W3C Membership for endorsement.
 5. {:#rec}![approved technical report:]({{ "/content-images/w3c-process/rec.gif" | relative_url }}){:style="float:left; margin-right: 1em; clear: left;"} **W3C Recommendation (Web Standard)**: Once there is significant support for the technical report from the W3C Members, the W3C Director, and the public, it is published as a Recommendation.
 W3C encourages widespread deployment of its Recommendations.

 That was a simplified description of the process.
-For the definitive version, see the [W3C Process Document, Section 7: W3C Technical Report Development Process](https://www.w3.org/Consortium/Process/#Reports).
+For the definitive version, see the [W3C Process Document: W3C Technical Reports](https://www.w3.org/policies/process/#Reports).

 ## Other Resources {#other}